NewAmericanPublicArt/color-commons/README.md

 Make sure the IP address of the Linode is used in the `autossh` command in `/etc/supervisor/conf.d/autossh.conf`.

-On Pi, generate SSH keys, by running once: `ssh-keygen`
+On Pi, generate SSH keys, by running once as root: `ssh-keygen`

 Append `/root/.ssh/id_rsa.pub` to file on remote server: `/home/sms/.ssh/authorized_keys`